gofynd/example-extension-javascript-/README.md

 ```shell
 fdk extension init
 ```
-Enter your preferred extension name and type, then select the `Node + React.js + SQLite` option.
+Enter your preferred extension name and type, then select the `Node + Vue 3 + SQLite` option.

 ## Local Development
 To start local development, execute the following command: